MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-trigger-power-automate-flows.md

 :::image type="content" source="media/data-activator-detection-conditions/data-activator-detection-conditions-07.png" alt-text="Screenshot of custom action completion for data activator.":::

-## Call your Custom Action from a Trigger
+## Call your custom action from a trigger

 Once you have created a custom action, it's available for use by all Data Activator users, in all triggers and reflexes.
 To call your custom action, from a trigger, select the *Custom Action* tile in the trigger’s *Act* card, and select your custom action from the list: